fryumbla/Indy7-Neuromeka/README.md

 ## 2. Structure of Package

-* **indy7_description:** This package contains the URDF and XACRO friles for diferents configuration of the robot with grippers.
+* **indy7_description:** This package contains the URDF and XACRO files for a different configuration of the robot with grippers.
-* **indy7_gazebo:** This package contains the URDF and XACRO friles for diferents configuration of the robot with grippers.
+* **indy7_gazebo:** This package contains the URDF and XACRO files for a different configuration of the robot with grippers.
 * **indy7_master:** This pasckage contains a diferrents examples of motion used MoveIt and the joystick&keyboard control of the real robot.
 * **indy7_vrep:** This package contains the communication with V-REP simulator including examples and scenes
-* **indy7_configuration_moveit:** This package contains the diferent MoveIt configuration of diferents configuration of the robot
+* **indy7_configuration_moveit:** This package contains the diferent MoveIt configuration of a different configuration of the robot

 ## 3. How to Use